jackhwl/aws/Practitioner/3_Deployment_Migration_and AI/Readme.md

   - Understanding Step functions
   - Deploying Infrastructure as Code with AWS CloudFormation
     - Manage, configure, and provision your AWS infrastructure as code.
+  - What is AWS Elastic Beanstalk?
+    - Deploys and scales your web applications